mbegan/Box-PSModule/README.md

 # Box-PSModule Documentation
 ======================

 This is a basic Box API Powershell Wrapper Module intended to expose the capabilities of the Box Content API in a secure way.
 The module includes basic Oauth2 handlers including initial authorization mechanism as well as refresh and access token managment.
-Read the Box Contenet API [here] (https://box-content.readme.io/reference).
+Read the Box Contenet API [here](https://box-content.readme.io/reference).

 --------

 # Getting Started
 ## Installation/Configuration:
 1. Download the module (git clone or download the zip)
-2. Place the module in your PSModulePath hint [Read more about PSModulePath Here] (https://msdn.microsoft.com/en-us/library/dd878324%28v=vs.85%29.aspx)
+2. Place the module in your PSModulePath hint [Read more about PSModulePath Here](https://msdn.microsoft.com/en-us/library/dd878324%28v=vs.85%29.aspx)

 ```powershell
 Write-Host $env:PSModulePath
 ```
-3. Register your App in box, [read great details on this step here] (https://box-content.readme.io/docs/oauth-20)
+3. Register your App in box, [read great details on this step here](https://box-content.readme.io/docs/oauth-20)

     #### If your box org has restricted apps make sure your allow your app!